Kreesan-Naidoo/SQL-data-cleaning-layoffs/README.md

 -- Related Project
 This cleaned dataset was then used for Exploratory Data Analysis (EDA) to uncover layoff trends across industries and time periods.
-👉 View the EDA project
+View the EDA project on Global layoffs (2020 - 2023)